Jkasem/quick-scrape/README.md

 # quick-scrape

-A scraping tool built with Cheerio and Puppeteer
+A scraping tool built with Puppeteer